koustavx08/samarth-bot/README.md

 ---

-## 📋 Server Structure Preview
+## 📋 Server Structure Preview (Samarth TMSL)

-When you run `/setup-server`, here's what gets created:
+When you run `/setup-server`, here's what gets created for the Samarth TMSL Discord server:

 ```
 📢 Welcome & Announcements